 - Wind load

 Dealing with water

 Commercial roofs need to be able to deal with the issue of water.
 In the North West especially, we see a large amount of rainfall.
-And for any roof, this can present a challenge.
-And as many commercial roofs also have flat roofs, this can present an additional concern.
+For any roof, this can present a challenge.
+As many commercial roofs also have flat roofs, this can present an additional concern.
 As a result, all commercial roofs should be designed to deal with potential water issues in a number of ways.
 This can include: